stolostron/rhacm-docs/security/create_scc_policy.md

 ### Creating an SCC policy from the console

 As you create an SCC policy from the console, a YAML file is also created in the YAML editor.
-Complete the following steps to create a SCC policy from the console:
+Complete the following steps to create an SCC policy from the console:

 1. Log in to your cluster from the console.
 2. From the navigation menu, click **Governance and risk**.